nvim-focus/focus.nvim/DEMO.md

 ![](https://i.ibb.co/n0xbJht/nicely.gif)

-# Auto Splitting + Naviagtion Directionally
+# Auto Splitting + Navigation Directionally
 Creates a split in direction if there is not one there

 Otherwise will move to it automatcally